 Gainful employment is something many strive for, but few have the opportunity to attain, Lucky said.
 “So people just get tired.
 They’ll start selling drugs, start robbing people, kicking doors in.
 That’s surviving.
 You can’t (let yourself) starve.”

 But some residents are focused solely on their escape.

 ‘I feel like it’s rock bottom.’

-On the other side of the complex, a woman who goes by Tootie is playing with her 7-month-old son on the floor of her living room — empty save for a couch made of imitation leather and two end tables.
+On the other side of the complex, a woman who goes by Tootie is playing with her 7-month-old son on the floor of her living room — empty except for a couch made of imitation leather and two end tables.